 Based on the process of a transformation sequence given by an STS, we now present the construction of its dependency net, given by a P/T Petri net which specifies only the dependencies between the transformation steps.
 All details about the internal structure of the objects and the transformation rules are excluded, allowing us to increase the efficiency of the analysis of permutation equivalence (see Rem.
 2.20).
-The names of the generated placed of the dependency net are composed of constant symbols and numbers, where constant symbols s are denoted by s.
+The names of the generated places of the dependency net are composed of constant symbols and numbers, where constant symbols s are denoted by s.
+In this section we use the monoidal notation of P/T Petri nets according to (Meseguer and Montanari1990) and ISO/IEC 15909-1:2004 (ISO/IEC2004), which is equivalent to the classical notation of P/T Petri nets (Reisig1985).
+For a brief review of both notations see App.
+B.

 Definition 4.1 (Dependency Net DNet of a Transformation Sequence).
-Let d be a NAC-consistent transformation sequence of an $\mathcal{M}$ -adhesive TS, let $STS(d) = (T, P, \pi)$ be the generated STS of d and let $s = seq(d) = \langle q_1, \ldots, q_n \rangle$ be the sequence of rule names in STS(d) according to the steps in d.
+Let d be a NAC-consistent transformation sequence of an \mathcal{M} -adhesive TS, let $STS(d) = (T, P, \pi)$ be the generated STS of d and let $s = seq(d) = \langle q_1, \ldots, q_n \rangle$ be the sequence of rule names in STS(d) according to the steps in d.
 The dependency net of d is given by the following marked Petri net DNet(d) = (Net, M), Net = (PL, TR, pre, post):